 The main course of the dinner is often brisket, a cheap, tough cut of beef that some peasants could afford for holidays.
 Most Jews braise it in liquid, but in Texas, smoke-roasted barbecue beef brisket is the choice of goys (non-Jews) year round.
 No reason it can’t be used for Passover now that barbecue season has begun.
 Another common Seder dish is potato pancakes, called latkes, and they also go great with barbecue.

 Charoses tastes just fine as soon as you make it, but it improves with a day or two of age as the apples and raisins absorb the wine and spice flavors.
 It is traditionally served on matzo (I’m partial to Streit’s Lightly Salted Matzo).
 If you’re not Jewish and you can’t find matzo, Carr’s Table Water Crackers are very similar and widely available.

 - 2 tablespoons honey

 - ⅓ cup Concord red wine or Concord grape juice

 These recipes were created in US Customary measurements and the conversion to metric is being done by calculations.
 They should be accurate, but it is possible there could be an error.
 If you find one, please let us know in the comments at the bottom of the page

 - Prep.
 Finely chop the walnuts, then mix them with raisins, ginger, cin, honey, wine, and salt in a bowl.

 - Peel the apple.
-Cut it in quarters and remove the core and stems.
+Cut it into quarters and remove the core and stems.
 Chop into bits about the size of a pea and mix them in.
-To make it more of a paste, you can chop the apples in a food processor or mash them in the bowl, just be careful not to turn them into mush.
 Taste and add more of anything you wish.